- 8 berths

 We interviewed Marco, the base manager of Sailing Sicily in Scarlino, one of the main ports to set sail to the Tuscan Archipelago from.
 He gave us some useful navigational tips, as well as recommended some of the most amazing restaurants in the area.
 Watch the whole interview here!

 Visiting Tuscany on a sailboat is a unique experience.
-Check Sailogy's availability around Elba Island and plan your next unforgettable vacation!
+Check Sailogy's availability in Tuscany and plan your next unforgettable vacation in Elba Island!